mitranim/repr/readme.md

 Prints Go data structures as syntactically valid Go code.
 Useful for code generation.
 The name "repr" stands for "representation" and alludes to the Python function with the same name.

-Solves a problem unaddressed by https://github.com/davecgh/go-spew/spew and directly competes with https://github.com/shurcooL/go-goon.
+Solves a problem unaddressed by https://github.com/davecgh/go-spew/spew; direct alternative to https://github.com/shurcooL/go-goon.

 See godoc at https://godoc.org/github.com/mitranim/repr.